vanous/MVRtoKuma/README.md

     - #### Merge MVR
         - Takes fixtures and IPv4 data from one MVR file
         - Adds the IPv4 data into matching fixtures in another MVR file
-        - Fixture matching is based either on fixtures UUIDs or on DMX Universe + Addresses
+        - Fixture matching is based either on fixtures UUIDs or on DMX Universe and Addresses
     - #### Network Discovery
-        - Use the network discovery to create a list of devices found on the local network
+        - Create a list of devices found on the local network.
+MVR file with these devices is created
+        - Import the discovered devices directly, or from the created file
     - #### Clean MVR data
         - Cleans the MVR imported data in the currently running program
 - ### Create Monitors